HATRED AND ITS EFFECTS

 Hatred is a way to shut down the mind to a degree, in order to handle overwhelming stress or trauma.
 One simply says ÒNoÓ to the situation or person, and this revulsion or rejection is called hatred.
 In this regard, hatred is always a generalization and a false conclusion.

 Our minds are designed to reason inductively.
 This means we can take a few facts, and we can generalize and draw conclusions based upon them.
 This is an important mental faculty.
-However, if the faculty is not well balanced with deductive reasoning and wisdom, which is a quality of doubting, confirming and re-affirming our conclusions, we often end up with judgment and then it turns easily to strong aversion and hatred.
+However, if the faculty is not well balanced with deductive reasoning and wisdom, which is a quality of doubting, confirming and re-affirming our conclusions, we often end up with judgment and then it turns easily to strong aversion or hatred.

 Hatred is therefore a hardening of the mind and spirit in a direction of revulsion.